elliottinvent/Twatter/readme.md

 # Twatter
-This tool is designed for nerds that want a good (or best possible) Twitter handle, it shouldn't really be important but it just is.
-People that use Twatter are called twats, I built it so I suppose that makes me the biggest twat.
+This tool is designed for nerds that want a good (or best possible) Twitter handle, it shouldn't be that important but it just is, I built it after [struggling to find a handle](https://medium.com/@ElliottInvent/becoming-a-new-twitter-user-is-not-easy-3e08eb18d7fe).
+People that use Twatter are called twats, as the creator I am of course a massive twat.

 A note for my American cousins: twat (rhymes with bat) doesn't mean the same in UK as it does in America, it's different.
 It's a bit like 'goofy jerk' but English.
 Anyway, back to Twatter.